khashaba/testautomation-web--1-/testautomation-web/README.md

 ```

 ## Usage
+First you need to navigate to the application folder through the console.
 To run the test you have two ways:

 1. Interactive mood where you can lunch the browser and see the tests running: